tom-jj-G/UFOs/README.md

 Indeed, and for instance, it could be interesting to find all events where people saw an aircraft by typing "aircraft" into the new filter.

-Additionally, some data cleaning might be necessary as some typo or special characters are present into the *comments* data.
+Additionally, some data cleaning might be necessary as some typos or special characters are present into the *Comments* data.

 ## Website Overview